 3. Secure remote connections with a VPN.
 This technology creates a secured point-to-point connection between an employee’s computer and the corporate network using an encryption algorithm and authentication.
 Therefore, a VPN is an effective tool to protect connections via untrusted networks such as public Wi-Fi.

 4. Enforce multi-factor authentication.
 Checking several factors allows you to positively authenticate someone trying to connect to your network.
 Ekran System checks credentials (a knowledge factor) and sends a one-time SMS password to a user’s phone (a possession factor).

 5. Restrict shared accounts or use secondary authentication.
 Shared profiles such as for remote administrators simplify employees’ lives but make it extremely hard to link security violations to specific users.
 Some IT specialists prefer to ban such accounts.
 If you can’t do that, implement secondary authentication to identify the user behind a faceless profile.

 6. Monitor and record user activity.
 Continuous monitoring of remote computers provides you with full visibility into employees’ actions taken with sensitive data and their overall performance.
-Activity monitoring software such as Ekran System records:
+User activity monitoring (UAM) software such as Ekran System records:

 - active and idle time